YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 ]))
 ```

+When the word is missing from GloVe, we set its word vector to all zeros (as described in the technical report).

 Following the notation of the paper, we denote the vector representation of the question by u<sup>Q</sup> and the representation of the passage by u<sup>P</sup> (Q corresponds to the question and P corresponds to the passage).

-Having the preprocessed question ``Q`` and the passage ``P`` we first apply Masking on each one and then encode each of them with 3 consecutive bidirectional GRU layers.
+The network takes the preprocessed question ``Q`` and the passage ``P``, applies masking on each one and then encodes them with 3 consecutive bidirectional GRU layers.

 [Code on GitHub](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L81)
 ```python